 “It was then I realized the opportunity not just for providing training but for good, consistent training on these new technology-based products.
 People who attend these classes want to learn about how to use the product and not hear a sales pitch.”
-Bell believes the most beneficial type of technology-based training should come from a user perspective and not from marketing and sales.
-After discussing his idea with AutomationDirect Founder Tim Hohmann, Bell used his technical background as an electrician and programmer to create classes to help people learn everything they want to know about the PLC – from the basics to advanced knowledge.
+Doug believes the most beneficial type of technology-based training should come from a user perspective and not from marketing and sales.
+After discussing his idea with AutomationDirect Founder Tim Hohmann, Doug used his technical background as an electrician and programmer to create classes to help people learn everything they want to know about the PLC – from the basics to advanced knowledge.

 - Introductory Course for PLC-Based Controls

 - Advanced PLC Training Course

 - AutomationDirect Product Training

 - Intro PLC Video Training Course